Annual Report 2018 – 2019

 This report brings together key findings and recommendations of the final evaluation of Integrated Program for the Health of Women and Children in Far Western Nepal.
-The project was implemented by Practical Help Achieving Self Empowerment (PHASE) Nepal in Mugu and Bajura districts for past three years since January 2016 with total funding of 695,047 Euro for the three year period but for the direct agreement with ADA Oct 2016- Dec 2018, total budget was 606,104 Euros including 461,300 Euros from the Austrian Development Agency (ADA).
+The project was implemented by PHASE Nepal in Mugu and Bajura districts for past three years since January 2016 with total funding of 695,047 Euro for the three years period but for the direct agreement with Austrian Development Agency for Oct 2016- Dec 2018, total budget was 606,104 Euros including 461,300 Euros from the Austrian Development Agency .

 Annual Report 2017 – 2018